derRiesenOtter/bachelor/docs/thesis/introduction.typ

 Both activation function and fully connected layer were already described in
 @sec_nn.
 The fully connected layer is usually only used for the final prediction.
-@cnn::pl are considered above other classical @nn mainly due to the shared weights.
-They result in less parameters that need to be trained, reducing computational costs and improving generalization.
-Due to the convolutional layers a @cnn is also able to extract features by itself in a hierarchical order.
+@cnn::pl are widely used because their shared-weight architecture significantly reduces the number of trainable parameters, lowering computational costs and enhancing generalization.
+Additionally, their convolutional layers enable them to automatically learn hierarchical feature representations from the input data.

 ==== Long short-term memory
 @lstm networks are part of the @rnn family.
 Unlike standard neural networks, @rnn::pl